cdsimmons/webmodule-collapsible/README.md

 ## Usage

-Apply data attributes (selectors) to targetted components.
-Use more attributes on components to provide options.
-Use classes to provide animations and other effects.
-Refer to the code for more information.
+Code should document itself, but brief description below:

+- Target components by using data attributes (selectors object)
+- Add other data attributes to provide options (attributes object)
+- Classes are applied at certain point for usage (classes object)

+Separate SCSS file may be provided with this module.